unisse-courses/s14-mp3/UPDATES.md

     - [X] Displays the email but u cant edit it (no input, so its just there)
   - [x] Username validation (1 blob)
 2. IN GENERAL
+- [ ] ALL ROUTES WORKING (like if we click a button / link it should be the correct route)
 - [X] Can see the current user's info in navbar
 - [X] Can see the current user's info after clicking their profile FROM Navbar
+- [ ] Picture Input - least priority (For Create/Edit Post & Create/Edit Account)
+- [ ] Hiding of Buttons (while logged-in, i guess we copy the code for guest account here)
+  - [ ] Viewing other's recipe post = Hidden Edit Post & Delete Post button
+  - [ ] Viewing other's account profile = Hidden Edit Account & Delete Account button

 3. CSS THINGS (FIX AFTER SUBMITTING PHASE 2)
 - [ ] fix logos